 Whether it stems from a comorbid condition or a substance, people with ADHD may be prone to having struggles with sleep.
 Understanding why you cannot sleep could be the first step to rectifying the situation.

-From chronic ADHD fatigue and lower immune function to negligence and poor memory, ADHD-related sleep disturbances can touch every aspect of your waking life.
-In order to improve your mental and physical health, you’ll need to figure out which aspects of your sleep are most affected, and how to change your routine to balance your ADHD and sleep troubles.
+From chronic ADHD fatigue and lower immune function, to negligence and poor memory, ADHD-related sleep disturbances can touch every aspect of your waking life.
+In order to improve your mental and physical health, you will need to figure out which aspects of your sleep are most affected, and how to change your routine to balance your ADHD and sleep troubles.